katkelemen/FuncProgMorninChallenge/README.md

 A morning challenge for https://github.com/foundersandcoders

 Functional programming provides developers with the tools to abstract common collection operations into reusable, composable building blocks.
-You'll be surprised to learn that most of the operations you perform on collections can be accomplished with five simple functions:
+Most of the operations you perform on collections can be accomplished with five simple functions:

 - map
 - filter